pivotal-cf/cf-rabbitmq-release/README.md

-# RabbitMQ for Pivotal CF
+# Cloud Foundry RabbitMQ Serivce

 This repository contains the release for RabbitMQ for Cloud Foundry.
 It is deployable by BOSH in the usual way.